Escaped murderer Danelo Cavalcante has been arrested after 2 weeks on the run in Pennsylvania

 POTTSTOWN, Pa.
-(AP) — An escaped murderer was captured Wednesday after eluding hundreds of searchers for two weeks, a conclusion that brought relief to anxious residents of southeastern Pennsylvania who had endured sleepless nights as he hid in the woods, broke into suburban homes for food, changed his appearance, and fled under gunfire with a rifle pilfered from a garage, authorities said.
+(AP) — Escaped murderer Danelo Souza Cavalcante was captured Wednesday after eluding hundreds of searchers for two weeks, a conclusion that relieved residents of southeastern Pennsylvania who had endured sleepless nights as he hid in the woods, broke into suburban homes for food, changed his appearance, and fled under gunfire with a rifle pilfered from a garage, authorities said.

 Cavalcante — still armed with the rifle — tried to escape by crawling through thick underbrush, Bivens said, and he continued to resist as he was taken into custody after 8 a.m.
-He was bitten by a police dog and suffered a minor wound, he said.
+He was bitten on the scalp by a police dog and suffered a minor wound, he said.
+No shots were fired.

+“He was desperate, and it was just a matter of time,” said Gov. Josh Shapiro.

 State police had announced Cavalcante's capture on social media earlier Wednesday, as the search entered its 14th day.
-Bivens said police will discuss new charges with county prosecutors.
+The attorney general's office said Cavalcante will be arraigned on a felony escape charge.

 Cavalcante escaped from the Chester County jail in southeastern Pennsylvania on Aug.
 31 by crab-walking up between two walls that were topped with razor wire, then jumping from the roof and dashing away.
 He had been awaiting transfer to state prison after being sentenced days earlier for fatally stabbing his girlfriend, and is wanted in connection with another killing in Brazil.